sankalp-12/clip-url/README.md

 # clip-url
 An efficient time-saving URL Shortener.
+Directly copies URLs to be shortened from your clipboard & pastes the shortened URLs back in your clipboard.